verbb/wishlist/docs/developers/events.md

 ```

-## List Type related events
+## List Type Related Events

-### The `beforeSaveListType` event
+### The `beforeSaveListType` Event
-Plugins can get notified before a list type is being saved.
+The event that is triggered before a list type is being saved.

 ```php
 use verbb\wishlist\events\ListTypeEvent;